 These systems are comfortably accommodated by cellular.
 Although unlicensed spectrum is inexpensive to use across a few swaths of popular spectrum, it’s a limited resource.

 The global cellular regulatory environment is complex.
 Many operational details across mobile networks may put the remote monitoring device’s coverage or economic viability at risk with poorly selected IoT cellular connectivity plans.

 Finding the IoT connectivity solution that can do the above and more is an involved process.
-Telit has the expertise to review your project and specific use case.
+Telit Cinterion has the expertise to review your project and specific use case.
 We can be a trusted advisor to help you make the best choices for your IoT application.